tiramisulabs/seyfert/packages/ws/README.md

 ## Advice

-This version of @biscuitland/ws is a completely @discordjs/ws "fork" with some minor changes, like compression being removed.
-All credits for this go to the Discord.js team.
+This version of @biscuitland/ws is a **fork** of @discordeno/gateway, all credits go to them.
+However it has been heavily modified for proper use within biscuit.

 ## Most importantly, biscuit's ws is: